SorbonneUniversityBolideContributors/course_2024_pkgs/perception_bolide/README.md

     string left_color
     string right_color
     ```
+#### `rviz/` contains the rviz configuration files:

+- `rviz_config_reel.rviz`: Used to set rviz configuration for the real robot

+- `rviz_config_simu.rviz`: Usef to set rviz configuration for the robot in simulation

 #### `launch/` contains the launch files:

 - `perception.launch`: Used to launch all the publisher nodes and process nodes.
 - `main_publisher.launch`: Used to launch all the publisher nodes without the processing nodes.
 - `process.launch`: Used to launch all the processing nodes without the publisher nodes (Used for simulation).
+- `gmapping.launch`: Used to launch the gmapping_slam package that works better than hector slam in our case as we have odometry.
-- `hector_lidar_slam.launch`: Used to launch the hector_slam package using only the lidar data.
+- `hector_lidar_slam.launch`: Used to launch the hector_slam package using only the lidar data (usefull when there is no other way than lidar to get the odometry).

 #### `urdf_files/` contains the urdf files: